FreeOpcUa/opcua-asyncio/docs/usage/get-started/installation.rst

     Call method of a node

 :code:`uaclient`:
     Connect to server and start python shell. root and objects nodes are available.
-Node specificed in command line is available as mynode variable.
+Node specified in command line is available as mynode variable.

 :code:`uadiscover`:
     Performs OPC UA discovery and prints information on servers and endpoints.